gumaerc-testorg/7.341-fall-2012/content/pages/lecture-summaries.md

 Field Trip: Microbia
 {{< tdclose >}}
 {{< tdopen >}}
 {{< anchor "Field" >}}{{< /anchor >}}Field trip to a biotechnology company.
-Instead of regular class this week, we will visit [Microbia](http://www.microbia.com/) in Cambridge, MA.
+Instead of regular class this week, we will visit {{% resource_link "17521306-5a3a-4448-bb3a-355297ec11ad" "Microbia" %}} in Cambridge, MA.
 Microbia is a company that utilizes recombinant bacteria to produce biopolymers (e.g. poly-hydroxyalkanoates), biofuel molecules, and other chemicals from carbon sources like refined sugars.
 We will hear an overview about the company and its mission and then take a tour of the facilities to see the production processes up close.
 {{< tdclose >}}

 {{< trclose >}}